 - Libel and slander exposures

-Garagekeepers Legal Liability coverage is an optional coverage designed for business owners who offer towing services or operate service stations.
+Garagekeepers legal liability coverage is an optional coverage designed for business owners who offer towing services or operate service stations.
 It protects a customer’s vehicle when you are keeping it at a covered location for parking or storing, or to perform service.

-Garagekeepers Legal Liability insurance provides protection in case a vehicle is damaged by fire, theft, vandalism or collision.
+This type of insurance provides protection in case a vehicle is damaged by fire, theft, vandalism or collision.

-Workers’ Compensation insurance (Workers’ Comp insurance) is a mandatory type of insurance carried by many businesses.
-Workers’ Comp insurance from the Progressive Commercial Advantage programSM covers medical costs and a portion of lost wages for an employee who becomes injured or ill on the job.
+Workers compensation insurance is a mandatory type of insurance carried by many types of businesses.
+It covers medical costs and a portion of lost wages for an employee who becomes injured or ill on the job.